 - The SPX options used switch such that the old VIF becomes VIN and the options with 36 days to expiration become VIF.

-Although SPX weekly options are available for 5 weeks in the future, the VIX calculation uses the SPX monthly options (expiring the 3rd Friday of the month) instead of the weeklies when they fit into the 24 to 36 day window used by the calculation.
+Although SPX weekly options are available for 6 weeks in the future, the VIX calculation uses the SPX monthly options (expiring the 3rd Friday of the month) instead of the weeklies when they fit into the 24 to 36-day window used by the calculation.
 The SPX weeklies expire at market close on Friday but the monthly options expire at market open on Friday.
-By using these monthly options the CBOE keeps the VIX futures / options settlement process identical with the previous month based VIX calculation.
+By using these monthly options the CBOE keeps the monthly VIX futures/options settlement process identical with the previous month-based VIX calculation.

 Why the Switch?

-The chart below illustrates how the CBOE changed the VIX calculation methodology.
+The chart below illustrates how the CBOE changed the VIX calculation methodology in 2014.

 This particular snapshot shows the old VIX calculation (ticker: VIXMO) doing an extrapolation using SPX monthly options expiring November 22nd and December 20th (11 and 39 days away from the 30 day target)—a hefty distance.
 If you would like more details about the old VIX calculation see “Computing the VIXMO—the easy part“.
-The new VIX calculation on the other hand always does an interpolation over a much shorter period of time—never using options with expirations more than +-7 days from the 30 day target.
-This CBOE article gives a good overview of the advantages of the new approach.
+The current VIX calculation on the other hand always does an interpolation over a much shorter period of time—never using options with expirations more than +-7 days from the 30-day target.
+This CBOE article gives a good overview of the advantages of the current approach.

-If you look closely at the chart, you can see that in this case the VIX calculation using the two methods arrives at slightly different answers (black line).
+If you look closely at the chart, you can see that in this case, the VIX calculation using the two methods arrives at slightly different answers (black line).
 The new method gives a result of 21.16, 1.5% higher than the old method’s 20.85.
-While I’m confident that the new calculation will be better in the long run because of the tighter VIN / VIF brackets I do have some concerns about the current volumes and low open interest in the SPX weekly options that are 4 to 5 weeks out.
-I have seen the VIX / VIXMO differ by up to 5%—so for the time being I’m keeping both indexes on my watch lists.
+In 2014 I had some concerns about the Cboe’s change to the VIX calculation because of relatively low volumes/open interest on weekly SPX options but they are heavily traded now.

 The Weighted Average Calculation